codercowboy/mingame/tasks.md

  * move rendering out to GameRenderer
  * reorganize project layout on disk
  * mention usage of font awesome in about section
+ * add license to source files
+ * add font awesome rendering into project
+ * change app-wide font to typewriter
+ * add shark or my music
+ * add splash screen

 # Before Release

  * How does it look on a iphone plus?
  * add url to download game in share text
+ * update codercowboy to have
+   * animated gif of first level
+   * link to book
+   * logo with white wikibuy font, dot over 'i' is blue door key
+   * links to linkedin, github

 # Future Ideas